 Whether you’re visiting Lisbon for a week of adventure or pure opulence, rest assured that you’ll find a whole lot of both.
-From family-owned villas to high-end hotels, you’re guaranteed quality with our choice of the best luxury hotels in Lisbon.
+From family-owned villas to high-end five-star hotels, you’re guaranteed quality with our choice of the best luxury hotels in Lisbon.

 The towering nature of this luxury hotel – a 10-minute walk from the not-to-be-missed Gulbenkian Museum – means views of the 18th-century Aqueduct of Águas Livres.
 Affluent business and leisure guests stay in rooms decorated with a soft touch – light browns, whites and blues.
 The playful Soul Garden feels fun and holiday-ish with plenty of greenery and wooden cabanas on islands.
 Breakfast buffets include local pastries – who doesn’t love a pastel de nata? – as well as fresh fruits, hams and cheeses.
 Bathe in the heated pool topped by beams and a cavernous spa with an aqua circuit based on ancient hot and cold bathing rituals.